When the sun comes up tomorrow,

 it still won’t care about our little passions,

-but we’ll look up, hopeful as a puppy, and think it does.
+but we’ll look up, hopeful as puppies, and think it does.

 Whatever the size of our apartment or tent or mansion,